 Finding the right digital solutions provider is a major investment.
 Buying resources and tech for your school is a big responsibility and choosing the right equipment can be tricky.
 There are many things to consider when deciding which digital education solution will best suit your needs, but having a clear idea of the purpose and functionality of these EdTech resources will help make these purchasing decisions easier.

 Over the past few years, there has been a huge influx of education technology resources available to schools – from tablets and robotics to online platforms and digital whiteboards.
 While there are always new products being introduced into the market, schools have started to become wiser in the ways they make their decisions.
 Rather than simply buying the latest and greatest technology because it looks exciting or is the latest fad, staff members are focusing on what will really cater to their specific requirements and provide value to both the school and students.

 Schools will inevitably want to invest in EdTech that will be both beneficial and effective when it comes to enhancing students’ learning experiences and opportunities.
 However, with the sheer amount of technology available, it can be challenging to identify those resources, products, or tools that tick all the boxes.
-Below, We’ve compiled a seven-part checklist to help bring you one step closer to selecting a digital education solution provider that suits you, your needs, and the needs of your students.
+Below, we’ve compiled a seven-part checklist to consider that can help bring you one step closer to selecting a digital education solution provider to suit your needs and the needs of your students.

 Digital Education Service Provider Checklist

 - Check if hardware & software is compatible

-- Buy tech that ticks all the boxes
+- Ensure the tech resources you buy will tick all the boxes

 - Confirm that your software is up-to-date